slamice/lemonade/README.md

 Lemonade is a version control system for translations and gives translators a clean space to keep track of their progress for their projects.
 Inspired by Git, Lemonade is a backend-focused project that detects minor changes in text and stores them as a series of differences between a current and previous version, which are used to regenerate text from different points in time.
 Storing as diffs reduces redundancy in data and optimizes database storage.

 Lemonade is a Python application built on Flask and a SQLite database.
-Python modules used include: difflib, NLTK, unittest, and JSON, and the frontend uses HTML5, CSS3/Sass, Bourbon, and JavaScript/jQuery.
+Python modules used include: difflib, NLTK, unittest, and JSON.
+The frontend is built on HTML5, CSS3/Sass, Bourbon, and JavaScript/jQuery.

 ## How do I make it go?
 1. Download/clone the Lemonade repo on Github.